 The fine print

-- Our analytics system tracks page views and form submissions.
+- Our analytics system tracks page views and conversions.
 To gather more detailed data about your pages, you can add third-party tracking code (such as Google Analytics).
 Check out our article here for more information: Use Third-Party Analytics.

-- A conversion within Leadpages analytics is a form submission (an opt-in).
+- A conversion within Leadpages analytics is typically a form submission (an opt-in).
+However, you may choose to count button clicks as conversions.

 View your analytics